datairene/GDP-and-Waste/README.md

 # GDP-and-Waste
-This project investigates the relationship between a nations GDP and the amount of municipal waste it produces.
+This project investigates the relationship between a nation's GDP and the amount of municipal waste it produces.
 To investigate this I used Python, pandas, matplotlib, numpy and seaborn.

 Human produced municipal waste is a rapidly increasing problem.
 Each year the worlds population grows with waste growing right along with it.
 As a human race we need to identify patterns in our waste production so we can see more growth and less trash.
 This project aims to begin to understand our waste problem.